 Faculty and Staff Resources

-The faculty and staff at TWU are critical points of contact for our students.
+TWU faculty and staff are critical points of contact for our students.
 Often, students present a range of wellness needs that may require intervention.
 That can feel overwhelming for all involved.
 This site is meant to provide guidance around next steps.
 It is not meant to be comprehensive.

 When assisting students, you do not have to be content experts in mental health or disability support, as examples, to be helpful.
 Your engagement around these student issues demonstrates care and can help build a sense of student belonging, which has been shown to be correlated with academic persistence.